 The Plan is funded by contributions of the Institute to a trust fund managed by a Philippine bank.
+The Plan assets of the Institute include Philippine peso and U.S. dollar-denominated investments.
 The market value of the Plan assets is determined by the fund trustee.